AzureCosmosDB/CosmicMemory/README.md

 - **Hybrid Search Retrieval** - Combine vector similarity search with full-text keyword search using Reciprocal Rank Fusion (RRF) to improve retrieval accuracy by leveraging both semantic understanding and term scoring.

 - **Fact-Based Retrieval** - Query and retrieve specific facts extracted from conversation summaries, enabling granular access to key information without processing entire conversation histories.

+- **Fact Search and Indexing** - Implement semantic and keyword search capabilities specifically for facts extracted from summaries, with dedicated indexing to enable fast, targeted retrieval of factual information across all conversations and threads.

 - **Memory Importance Scoring** - Implement automatic importance weighting for memories based on factors like recency, interaction frequency, and user-defined priorities to surface the most relevant context for LLM prompts.